 Radical Renaissance Writers

 What does it mean to be a radical thinker or writer?
 What do they have in common?
 Be prepared to shift your perspective on the past and present in this pioneering course from our Challenge the Canon series.
-This course is held online and consists of approx. 1 hour of independent study per week, with pre-reading worksheets and primary sources provided, plus 6 x online seminars.
+Perfect for anyone interested in Classics, English, Philosophy, History and Italy during the Renaissance.
+This course is held online and consists of pre-reading worksheets including primary sources and activities (approx. 1 hour of independent study per week) and an interactive seminar each week.

 Overview

 This short, 6-week course will delve into the fascinating work of six writers from the 'Renaissance' period (1400 - 1700) who challenged mainstream authorities during their lifetimes, with a focus on the relevance of their classical education(s).
-Some of these individuals are well-known, others have been traditionally understudied.
+This course is unique because it brings together six inspiring thinkers - 4 women, 2 men - not commonly taught together, if taught at all.
+We will explore a fundamental question: how has a classical education been used to challenge injustice in society, the church and the state?

 "Restoring radical writers to intellectual history"

-Over the course of six, 1-hour sessions you will have the opportunity to: appreciate and learn from the argumentation strategies used by each individual; explore how they engage with classical authors, texts and ideas in their work; consider the reception of their work during their lifetime and their relevance today; situate the texts within their historical and political context; use the selected extracts as prompts to think about what it means to be a 'radical' thinker - then and now.
-All primary material will be provided in English translation.
+On this flexible course, you will receive pre-reading activities each week (approx. 1 hour independent study) to warm up your ideas prior to a 1-hour on-demand lecture.
+Over six weeks, you will have the opportunity to: discover new authors and texts; appreciate and learn from the argumentation strategies used by each individual; explore how they engage with classical authors and ideas in their work; consider the impact of their writing during their lifetime and beyond; situate the texts within their historical and political context; use the selected extracts as prompts to think about the Renaissance and what it means to be a 'radical' thinker today.

-Each week will focus on a different author and selected extracts from their work(s), including:
+Each week will focus on a different author and selected extracts in English translation from their work(s), including:

 -